Too Late to Run: Horror Flash Fiction by cam

 The prints seemed to be human except for some kind of extension off the end of each toe.
 Claws?
 He ran forward a few yards.
 Yes, the barefoot, claw footed visitor had been behind him.
 Relax, he told himself.
 The fact that it was behind me doesn’t mean it’s following me.
 He proceeded on in the direction he had been running.

-Bare hardwoods gave way to tall evergreens, changing the forest from moderately dark to what seemed like the blackness of a cave.
-Jack's light bored its way into the night until he was forced to stop short.
-Across the seven foot wide trail lay the trunk of a fallen tree that had not been there on his first lap.
+Bare hardwoods gave way to tall evergreens, changing the forest from moderately dark to the blackness of a cave.
+Jack's light bored into the night until he was forced to stop.
+Across the seven-foot wide trail lay the trunk of a fallen tree that had not been there on his first lap.

 The strange tracks he was following were scattered around the obstacle.
 A snorting sound, such as a deer would make when alarmed, came from behind him on the trail.
 Jack darted into the woods on the right to go around the dead tree.
 More snorting sounds came from the direction he was headed.
-Either his pursuer had gotten there before him, or there was another, or others.
+Either his pursuer had gotten there before him, or there were others.

 He heard sniffing, like a dog that has found a new scent.
 He was being hunted, but by what?
 Tingling fear crawled down his neck and back.

 Jack resisted the temptation to run.
 He needed to know more about his pursuers.
 Who were they?
 What were they?
 He could climb a tree, but the idea of being caught with no way of escape chased the thought away.
 He retreated even farther into the trees.
 Would dawn ever come?
 He looked up.
 Clouds.
 Only clouds.
-Then he remembered the snow that had fallen.
 It would be a gloomy sunrise at best.